 Why should I care about how SafeSport operates?

-If you believe in basic fairness and equity, and if you care about the athletes and coaches who compete because of their love of sport, then you should be concerned about the abuses of power being committed on a regular basis by SafeSport.
+If you believe in basic fairness and equity, and if you care about the athletes and coaches who compete because of their love of sport, then you should be concerned about the abuses of power being committed by SafeSport on a regular basis.

 What kinds of abuses of power has SafeSport committed?

 SafeSport behaves in ways that are fundamentally inconsistent with the standards of fairness that govern the American system of justice.
-The resulting abuses, although too numerous to list here, include:
+The resulting abuses, although too numerous to list here, include the following:

 - SafeSport has allowed itself to be weaponized against coaches and athletes by people who are motivated by professional jealousy, business disputes, divorces, or attempts to secure financial settlements.
-Despite ample evidence of this weaponization of the SafeSport process by those with improper motives, SafeSport has steadfastly refused to put in place appropriate safeguards and protections against this weaponization.
+Despite ample evidence of such weaponization of the SafeSport process by those with improper motives, SafeSport has steadfastly refused to put in place appropriate safeguards and protections against it.

-- At the same time, individuals who attempt to make what they believe are valid complaints to SafeSport are often never provided by SafeSport with any response, or, if they are responded to, are often left without meaningful direction or recourse.
+- At the same time, individuals who attempt to make what they believe are valid complaints to SafeSport are often never provided by SafeSport with any response; even if they do receive a response, they are frequently left without meaningful direction or recourse.

 - Athletes and coaches are commonly found by SafeSport to have violated rules and are banned from their sport before they are given reasonable notice and an opportunity to defend themselves.

 - After being found in violation by SafeSport, an athlete or coach is permanently banned from their sport unless they can overturn SafeSport’s decision in an arbitration — in front of arbitrators who are exclusively contracted by SafeSport.